objectionary/speco/README.md

 Specialization of objects in EO programs.

-SPECO is a tool that is aimed to be launched on the EO program converted to a collection of .xmir files, which has undergone modifications performed by [AOI](https://github.com/objectionary/aoi) tool.
+**Speco** is a tool that is aimed to be launched on the EO program converted to a collection of .xmir files, which has undergone modifications performed by [AOI](https://github.com/objectionary/aoi) tool.

 Consider the following EO program: